The Twamley family at New Hall Mill

 This meeting marked the end of the Twamley family's involvement in New Hall Mill and New Shipton Farm.
 New tenants, Joseph Todd and his family, took over New Shipton Farm.

 William Twamley seems to disappear from records after 1837 - so far I have not found him in the 1841 and 1851 censuses.
-He was buried in Sutton Coldfield, in 1855, at the age of 48.
+He is NOT the son of Thomas who married Ann Hines in Birmingham and later lived in Shuttington.
+Could he have gone abroad?
+There is a William Twamley who went to New York around this time.
+However, he was buried in Sutton Coldfield, in 1855, at the age of 48.

 Zachariah Twamley 1772 - 1856